joshualeond/jduncstats.com/content/post/2019-03-16_kde-scratch/index.md

 This book has a great intro to KDEs that explain the motivation.
 My own abbreviated version are that KDEs provide a useful technique to visualize a variables distribution.
 Visualizing your data is an important step to take early in the data analysis stage.
 In fact, there are many metrics that we commonly use to understand a variable that have an implicit assumption that your data are `unimodal` (having a single peak).
 If your data doesn't have this structure then you may be mislead by measures of central tendency (mean/median/mode), outliers, or other statistical methods (linear regression, t-tests, etc.).

-This posts structure follows closely with how I commonly learn topics.
+This post's structure follows closely with how I commonly learn topics.
 I start at a high level, using a pre-canned solution for the algorithm, and then work backward to find out what's going on underneath.

 I use a small example I discovered on the [Wikipedia page](https://en.wikipedia.org/wiki/Kernel_density_estimation) for KDEs.
 It uses a handful of data points for a single variable: